 For those who aren’t looking for BOOST level bounce, the 2017 Hyperdunk Flyknit got you covered in ALL performance aspects, no matter the player or playstyle.

-Profile of Nike React Hyperdunk 2017 Flyknit
+Profile of the Nike React Hyperdunk 2017 Flyknit

 With nine years of history behind it, the 2017 version of the Hyperdunk debuted on the feet of Golden State Warriors player Draymond Green in June.
 This release from the Hyperdunk line features the newly developed React technology that provides a springy response to even moderate amounts of energy inputs.